 Skype installation on Fedora can be done in stable and beta.
 The stable version is recommended for most users due to its regular updates and reliability.

-Only one version (stable or beta) can be installed at a time using these methods.
+Note: Only one version (stable or unstable) can be installed using these methods.

 Option 1: Install Skype Stable Build